TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: TransNormerLLM

-To effectively carry out the large-scale pre-training of TransNormerLLM, we have focused our efforts on system optimization from a variety of angles.
-It is critical to emphasize that the term "large-scale" refers to two aspects: first, the model has a large number of parameters, and second, the computational infrastructure has a large number of GPU nodes.
-These factors result in a variety of practical challenges, including GPU memory constraints, decreased computation efficiency, slow communication speeds, \emph{etc.}.
-Addressing these issues is critical to the successful implementation of the large-scale pre-training process.

-We use the Fully Sharded Data Parallel (FSDP)~\cite{zhao2023pytorch} approach in our study to distribute all model parameters, gradients, and optimizer state tensors across the entire cluster.
-This strategic partitioning reduces memory occupancy on each individual GPU, optimizing memory utilization.
-To improve efficiency even further, we use Activation Checkpointing~\cite{shoeybi2019megatron}, which reduces the number of activations cached in memory during the backward pass.
-Instead, when calculating the gradients, these activations are removed and recomputed.
-This technique aids in more efficient computations and resource conservation.
-Furthermore, we use Automatic Mixed Precision (AMP)~\cite{micikevicius2017mixed} to reduce GPU memory consumption while also accelerating computation speed.
-It is worth noting that throughout our experiments, we utilize BFloat16~\cite{kalamkar2019study} due to its observed beneficial impact on the training stability of large TransNormerLLM models.
+To effectively execute large-scale pre-training for TransNormerLLM, we have put efforts on system optimization encompassing various dimensions.
+Specifically, we employ fully sharded data parallelism (FSDP)~\citep{zhao2023pytorch}, a technique that shards all model parameters, gradients, and optimizer state tensors across the entire cluster.
+This strategic partition significantly reduces the memory footprint on each individual GPU, thereby enhancing memory utilization.
+In our pursuit of greater efficiency, we leverage activation checkpointing~\citep{shoeybi2019megatron}, which minimizes the cached activations in memory during the forward pass.
+Instead of retaining these activations, they are recomputed when calculating gradients in the backward pass.
+This approach saves huge GPU memory thus enable to apply bigger batch size.
+Furthermore, we harness automatic mixed precision (AMP)~\citep{micikevicius2017mixed} to simultaneously save GPU memory and expedite computational speed.
+It's noteworthy that in our experimental setup, we employ BFloat16~\citep{kalamkar2019study} due to its observed advantage in enhancing the training stability of TransNormerLLM models.

-In addition to the aforementioned efforts, we go deeper into system engineering optimization by performing model parallelism on linear transformers, which is heavily inspired by Nvidia's Megatron-LM model parallelism~\cite{shoeybi2019megatron}.
-Each transformer layer in the conventional transformer model consists of a self-attention block followed by a two-layer multi-layer perceptron (MLP) block.
-When using Megatron-LM model parallelism, it is used independently on these two blocks.
-Similarly, within the TransNormerLLM structure, which is also made up of two main blocks, SGLU and GLA, we perform model parallelism on each of them separately.
-The detailed model parallelism strategies are shown below.
+In addition to the previously mentioned optimization endeavors, we delve deeper into the realm of system engineering by implementing model parallelism specifically tailored to linear transformers, drawing inspiration from Megatron-LM model parallelism~\citep{shoeybi2019megatron}.
+In a standard transformer model, each transformer layer comprises a self-attention block followed by a two-layer multi-layer perceptron (MLP) block.
+Megatron-LM model parallelism independently addresses these two constituent blocks.
+Similarly, within the architecture of TransNormerLLM, characterized by its two primary components, SGLU and GLA, we apply model parallelism to each of these components separately.
+The intricate details of our model parallelism strategies are elaborated below.